PrincetonUniversity/monthly_sponsor_reports/README.md

 A 2-hour job (wall-clock time) that allocates 4 CPU-cores consumes 8 CPU-hours.
 Similarly, a 2-hour job that allocates 4 GPUs consumes 8 GPU-hours.
 If a group is ranked 5 of 20 then it used the fifth most CPU-hours or GPU-hours of the 20 groups.

 `CPU-eff` is the CPU efficiency.
 It is computed as the ratio of the sums of the CPU time used by all of the CPU-cores and the CPU time allocated, which is the product of the elapsed time of the job and the number of CPU-cores, over all jobs.
+A 4 CPU-core job that runs for 100 minutes where each CPU-core uses the CPU for 90 minutes has an efficiency of 90%.

 ## Cron